jenwo98/cloud-intelligence-dashboards-framework/README.md

 | **Total Estimated Monthly Cost** |                              | **$100-$200**    |

 \* Costs are relative to the size of your Cost and Usage Report (CUR) data
-\** Costs are relative to number of Users
+\** Costs are relative to the number of users

 **Additional Notes:**
 - Free trial available for 30 days for 4 QuickSight users
 - Actual costs may vary based on specific usage and data volume

-Pleas use AWS Pricing Calculator for precise estimation.
+Please use the AWS Pricing Calculator for precise estimation.

 ## Prerequisites
 You need access to AWS Accounts.
 We recommend deployment of the Dashboards in a dedicated Data Collection Account, other than your Management (Payer) Account.
-We provide provides a CloudFormation templates to copy CUR 2.0 data from your Management Account to a dedicated one.
+We provide CloudFormation templates to copy CUR 2.0 data from your Management Account to a dedicated one.
 You can use it to aggregate data from multiple Management (Payer) Accounts or multiple Linked Accounts.

 If you do not have access to the Management/Payer Account, you can still collect the data across multiple Linked accounts using the same approach.